COMPUTER SCIENCE (CS)

 C-ID: COMP 122

 Programming course in JAVA.
-Topics include Data types, variables, control structures, GUI and Object-Oriented Design, user-defined methods, method overloading, user-defined classes, and abstract data types, accessor and mutator methods, collections, single and multidimensional arrays, polymorphisms, inheritance, exception handling, recursion, searching and sorting algorithms, creation of libraries, advanced software design, testing, and debugging techniques web-based applets.
-May be taken concurrently with CS 002 or CS 003A or CS 003C.
-For STEM Majors: Computer Science, Engineering, Mathematics, and Science majors, but open to all qualified students.
+Topics include: data types, variables, control structures, GUI and Object-Oriented Design, user-defined methods, method overloading, user-defined classes, and abstract data types, accessor and mutator methods, collections, single and multidimensional arrays, polymorphisms, inheritance, exception handling, recursion, searching and sorting algorithms, creation of libraries, advanced software design, testing, and debugging techniques web-based applets.
+For STEM Majors: Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
 Total of 54 hours lecture and 54 hours laboratory.

 Transfer Credit: CSU; UC